aws-samples/amazon-sagemaker-secure-mlops/README.md

 The full end-to-end deployment takes about 25 minutes.

 ## Cleanup
-After you have played with the environment, you can delete all resources as follows.
+After you have finished experimenting with the environment, you can delete all resources as follows.
-First, do the steps from **Clean-up considerations** section.
-Second, delete the stack from AWS CloudFormation console or command line:
+First, delete the stack from AWS CloudFormation console or command line:
 ```bash
 aws cloudformation delete-stack --stack-name ds-quickstart
 ```
+Second, do the steps from **Clean-up considerations** section.

 ## Two-step deployment via CloudFormation
 Using this option you provision a Data Science environment in two steps, each with its own CloudFormation template.
 You can control all deployment parameters.